This is a continuation of practical tips for fasting. Let’s start with some common questions.

-Low magnesium levels, particularly common in diabetics, may cause muscle cramps.
+Low magnesium levels, particularly common in people with diabetes, may cause muscle cramps.
 You may take an over-the-counter magnesium supplement.
 You may also soak in Epsom salts, which are magnesium salts.
 Add a cup to a warm bath and soak in it for half and hour.
 The magnesium will absorb through your skin.

 What if I have diabetes?

-Special care must be taken if you are diabetic or are taking diabetic medications.
-(Certain diabetic medications, such as metformin, are used for other conditions such as polycystic ovarian syndrome.)
+Special care must be taken if you have diabetes or are taking diabetes medications.
+(Certain diabetes medications, such as metformin, are used for other conditions such as polycystic ovarian syndrome.)
 Monitor your blood sugars closely and adjust your medications accordingly.
 Close medical follow-up by your physician is mandatory.
 If you cannot be followed closely, do not fast.

-Close monitoring is essential for all patients, but especially, for diabetics.
+Close monitoring is essential for all patients, but especially, for people with diabetes.
 You should also monitor your blood pressure regularly, preferably weekly.
 Be sure to discuss routine blood work, including electrolyte measurement, with your physician.
 Should you feel unwell for any reason, stop your fast immediately and seek medical advice.
-In addition, diabetics should monitor their blood sugars a minimum of twice daily and record it.
+In addition, people with diabetes should monitor their blood sugars a minimum of twice daily and record it.